 Diagnosis of amyloidosis is made by demonstration of fibrillar deposits in an involved organ.
-Aspiration of subcutaneous abdominal fat is positive in about 80% of patients with AL or ATTR, but only about 50% of patients with SSA.
+Aspiration of subcutaneous abdominal fat is positive in about 80% of patients with AL, 50% in AF, but only about 25% of patients with ATTRwt.
 If the fat biopsy result is negative, a clinically involved organ should be biopsied.
 Tissue sections are stained with Congo red dye and examined with a polarizing microscope for characteristic birefringence.
-Nonbranching 10-nm fibrils can also be recognized by electron microscopy on biopsy specimens from heart or kidney.
+Nonbranching 10-nm fibrils can also be recognized by electron microscopy on biopsy specimens from heart or kidneys.

 After amyloidosis has been confirmed by biopsy, the type is determined using a variety of techniques.
 For some types of amyloidosis, immunohistochemistry or immunofluorescence may be diagnostic, but false-positive typing results occur.
 Other useful techniques include gene sequencing for AF, and biochemical identification by mass spectrometry.

 If AL is suspected, patients should be evaluated for an underlying plasma cell disorder using quantitative measurement of serum free immunoglobulin light chains, qualitative detection of serum or urine monoclonal light chains using immunofixation electrophoresis (serum protein electrophoresis and urine protein electrophoresis are insensitive in patients with AL), and a bone marrow biopsy with flow cytometry or immunohistochemistry to establish plasma cell clonality.
-Patients with > 10% clonal plasma cells should be tested to see if they meet criteria for multiple myeloma, including screening for lytic bone lesions, anemia, renal insufficiency, and hypercalcemia (see also Multiple Myeloma : Diagnosis).
+Patients with > 10% clonal plasma cells should be tested to see if they meet criteria for multiple myeloma, including screening for lytic bone lesions, anemia, renal insufficiency, and hypercalcemia.

 Prognosis depends on the type of amyloidosis and the organ system involved, but with appropriate disease-specific and supportive care, many patients have an excellent life expectancy.

 AL complicated by severe cardiomyopathy still has the poorest prognosis, with median survival of < 1 yr.
-Untreated ATTR amyloidosis usually progresses to end-stage cardiac or neurologic disease within 10 to 15 yr.
-SSA typically has the slowest progression of any systemic amyloidosis involving the heart, but some patients do progress to symptomatic heart failure and death within a few years of diagnosis.
+Untreated ATTR amyloidosis usually progresses to end-stage cardiac or neurologic disease within 5 to 15 yr.
+ATTRwt was once thought to have the slowest progression of any systemic amyloidosis involving the heart; however, patients with ATTRwt do progress to symptomatic heart failure and death within a few years of diagnosis.

 Prognosis in AA amyloidosis depends largely upon the effectiveness of treatment of the underlying infectious, inflammatory, or malignant disorder.